Adobe-Marketing-Cloud/aep-sdks-documentation/resources/troubleshooting-guides/push_notification_troubleshooting.md

 ![Verify SetPushIdentifier event](../../.gitbook/assets/push_token_to_identity.png "Verify SetPushIdentifier event.")

-   5. To verify that app’s push token that was mapped to the correct Experience cloud id(mid) in the Campaign instance, click  **_Adobe Campaign -> Administrator -> Channels -> Mobile App (AEP SDK)_**.
+   5. To verify that app’s push token is mapped to the correct Experience cloud ID(ECID) in the Campaign instance, click  **_Adobe Campaign -> Administrator -> Channels -> Mobile App (AEP SDK)_**.
-   6. Launch your app, under the mobile application subscribers, review the list of all Subscribers of the app.
-   7. Verify that the ECID and the push token for the user is displayed.
+   6. Select your app, under the mobile application subscribers verify that the Experience Cloud ID and the Registration token for the user is displayed.

    ![App subscriber list, verify mid and push token](../../.gitbook/assets/campaign_app_subscriber_list.png "App subscriber list, verify mid and push token.")

    6. If you are using Charles, verify that the push token has successfully synced with the ECID service.
    7. Check for the **demdex request**, which is marked with the red line in the screenshot below.
-   8. Verify the successfull response(200) for this network call.
+   8. Verify the successful response(200) for this network call.

  ![ECID network request for push token sync](../../.gitbook/assets/push_identifier.png "ECID network request for push token sync.")